TCNCoalition/TCN/README.md

 - [Contributors](#contributors)

-As it is a work-in-progress, this page also contains [rough notes, yet to be merged with the main document](#notes-to-be-merged-with-main-document)
+As it is a work-in-progress, this page also contains [rough notes, yet to be merged with the main document](#notes-to-be-merged-with-main-document).

 ## Ideal functionality and trust assumptions in contact tracing systems